wemixarchive/go-wbft/README.md

 - `Previous Prepare Seal`: The prepare seal for the previous block.
 It is included in the block hash and consensus.
 - `Previous Commit Seal`: The commit seal for the previous block.
 It is included in the block hash and consensus.
 - `Prepare Seal`: The prepare seal for the current block.
-It is not included in the block hash or consensus.
+It is included neither in the block hash nor in the consensus.
 - `Commit Seal`: The commit seal for the current block.
-It is not included in the block hash or consensus.
+It is included neither in the block hash nor in the consensus.

 When a validator becomes the proposer, they create the current block by combining the prepare and commit seals stored in the previous block with any additional prepare and commit messages received.
 These are recorded in the current block as the `Previous Prepare Seal` and `Previous Commit Seal`.